Bingham Company Warehouse: Construction

-About the building
+Building characteristics

 The W. Bingham Co. warehouse building cost $600,000 ($ in dollars).
 It is largely constructed of brick, concrete, and steel.
 The slightly L-shaped building was 99 ft wide on W. 9th Street and 198.5 ft wide on W. 10th Street and had a total length of 435 ft (455 ft between the basement walls).
 On W. 9th Street, eight floors were visible and the building height was 101 ft.
 On W. 10th Street, 11 floors were visible and the building height was 148 ft.
 Each floor had 57000 sqft of space, for a total building interior space of 683892 sqft.

 As viewed from W. 9th Street, the building had three basements.
 The rear (or southwest) wall of the third basement was actually a heavily reinforced slab and pier retaining wall 28 ft high, giving the third basement a ceiling 25 ft high.
 The third basement extended about 50 ft under W. 9th Street, while the second and first basements only extended about 20 ft under the street.
 There were originally only two large shipping doors, each roughly 37 ft wide and 21 ft high, in the rear wall of the third basement.
 To accommodate the doors, two exterior columns had to be omitted.
 In their place are two massive girders, each 41 ft long and resting on a single massive pier between the doors.
 A railroad spur ran under the building's ell (along the line of the old Mandrake Avenue), and there were 24 truck loading docks on the structure's northwest side.